 Risk and Complications

 An upset stomach is the most common risk of Meloxicam.
-That is why taking it with food is recommended.
+That is why you should take it with food.

 Asthmatics are at a higher risk of experiencing severe allergic reactions to the drug.
-Similarly, people allergic to NSAIDS are also susceptible to allergic reactions such as feeling shortness of breath.
+Similarly, people allergic to NSAIDS are susceptible to allergic reactions such as shortness of breath.

 Typical skin conditions from Mobic use include Stevens-Johnson syndrome, toxic epidermal necrolysis (TEN), and exfoliative dermatitis.